mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

 ba = BankAccount(password='abc123')

 # Our getter and setter are working...
-print(ba.password)  # Not authorized to access password ba.password = 123   # Password must be string
+print(ba.password)  # Error: Not authorized to access password ba.password = 123   # Error: Password must be string

 # ...but then the user "hacks" their way in
 ba._password = 123